meedan/check-mark/README.md

   * `releases/live`, to use the live version
 * The extension will appear on the toolbar

-If you are not able to login using the browser extension on Chrome, make sure that the option "Block third-party cookies", under your browser configurations, is *disabled*.
-If you use an extension like AdBlock, you first need to disable the extension, then disable the "Block third-party cookies" option.
+If you are not able to login using the browser extension on Chrome, make sure that the option **ALLOW COOKIES* is selected in site settings on chrome browser.
+*Also disable Adblock extension on particular webpage , if still not working, try to disable adblock or any extension interfering with web modification access.

 #### Running the extension on Mozilla Firefox